 No one else is doing this.
 It’s a bold risk.
 But we believe it will deliver a groundbreaking new treatment by 2024.
 Because people with Parkinson’s won’t wait.
 Together, we’ll find a cure.

 About King's College London and the Institute of Psychiatry, Psychology & Neuroscience

 King's College London is one of the top 25 universities in the world (2017/18 QS World University Rankings) and among the oldest in England.
 King's has more than 26,500 students (of whom nearly 10,400 are graduate students) from some 150 countries worldwide, and nearly 6,900 staff.
-The university is in the second phase of a £1 billion redevelopment programme which is transforming its estate.
+The university is in the second phase of a £1 billion redevelopment programme that is transforming its estate.